No matter how good your product is, or how well your team works, you will receive negative comments on social media. It’s unavoidable.

 Wrapping it up

 Remember that negative comments are not a big problem if managed in the right way.
-Multinational companies get dozens of bad reviews daily but it does not affect their revenues.
+Multinational companies get dozens of bad reviews daily, but it does not affect their revenue.
 The secret of their success is simple.
 They know how to communicate with angry customers.

-So if you want your company to succeed, watch what people are talking about your brand on social media.
+So, if you want your company to succeed, keep a watch on what people are talking about your brand on social media.
 React to all the comments you get.
 Be attentive to the problems of your customers.

-And then nothing will hold you back from achieving the results you have been dreaming about.
+And nothing will hold you back from achieving the results you have been dreaming about.